Chris Oliver (surgeon): Published work

 Oliver wrote about health informatics, assessment in medical education, physical activity and orthopaedic surgery.
 He was a section editor in the multi-author major trauma section of Oxford Textbook of Fundamentals of Surgery. published in July 2016.

 Health and cycling advocacy

 Oliver gained excessive weight during his adult life and at his heaviest was 171 kg (27 stone).
 In 2007, he had an adjustable gastric band fitted laparoscopically and, by 2011, his weight had reduced to 102 kg (12 stone).
 In 2014, the band snapped and it was later removed.
 In November 2020, he had an endoscopic gastric bypass.

 Following his weight loss, Oliver became involved in endurance cycling.
 He became a speaker and advocate for cycling, and worked with Cycling UK, becoming its chair in 2011.
 He was known as the "Cycling Surgeon".
 In 2013, he cycled 3,415 miles from Los Angeles to Boston, USA, with his daughter, Catherine.

 Personal life and death

-In 2021, Oliver was charged with indecent exposure during an altercation over a planning dispute about an Air BnB property next to his house.
-He was sentenced by the court and fined £400.

 Oliver died on 29 July 2023.